-For the project extension, the required resources have been calculated so that the method could be applied both at different model resolutions as well as in case of basic changes in the model configuration.
-A project has been submitted to the CSCS for computer resources within the October 2014-September 2015 allocation period.
+For the project extension, the required computer resources have been calculated so that the method could be applied both at different model resolutions as well as in case of basic changes in the model configuration.
+Computer resources are now available from CSCS within the October 2014-March 2016 allocation period.